DealDay/STM2-CI-CD/README.md

 # STM2-CI-CD
-This project shows how to utilise CI/CD pipeline to compile, test and deploy embedded software for an STM32 microcontroller.
+This project shows how to utilise CI/CD pipeline to compile, test and deploy embedded software for an ST microcontroller.
+STM32L475VGT6 was used for this project.
+This project can be used, with little edit, to flash any STM32L475VGTx.
+For more information on the project setup/pipeline please read Appendix C & D of Embedded Software Design a Practical Architecture Processes and Coding by Jacob Beningo
 ## Usage
 ### Prerequisite
 1. [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)